robfatland/nexus/bash/index.md

 - AWS Console: Find and select the EC2 instance
 - Connect button > Connect page > Use EC2 Instance Connect > Connect
 - Should reach a black screen with a `bash` prompt.
-- Alternatively, from a laptop: `ssh -i ~/.keypairs/CloudKeyPar.pem ubuntu@123.123.123.12`
+- Alternatively, from a laptop: `ssh -i ~/.keypairs/CloudKeypair.pem ubuntu@123.123.123.12`

 > ***PRO TIP*** Getting a publickey error when trying the `ssh` to your VM?
-> - Make sure you ran `chmod 400 keyfile.pem`
+> - Make sure you ran `chmod 400 CloudKeypair.pem`
 > - Make sure you are using the correct username: Is it `ubuntu` or `ec2user` or `azureuser` or ...?